KamilKubicki/react-mobx-redux-toolkit/README.md

 If you are still not decided which state management library choose for your project, you can find below a short comparison of two mainly used ones : MobX, Redux.

-Please note that this is not a tutorial intended to discover the libraries, and require basic knowledge of javascript and analysed tools.
+Please note that this is not a tutorial intended to discover the libraries, and requires basic knowledge of javascript and analysed tools.

 ## Table of content